UlricWu/1080ti/README.md

 #
 load_multiple_csv.ipynb is read multiple datasets in a folder for one time and randomly split into train &test

-#dataset is used for testing
+#BWGHT.csv is a dataset used for testing
+#

 #
 ##Forecast_Bitcoin_Price.Rmd is a project to forecast the price of Bitcoin